 You will notice that many of the buildings in the list below are in China.
 China has a very competitive landscape for building into the sky, but is also highly regulated.
 It has also been a challenging few years to be building skyscrapers, and some projects were put on hold due to the Covid pandemic.
 This list only includes those projects that are ongoing and as far as we are aware construction is continuing.

-10 of the tallest buildings currently under construction
+What are the tallest buildings under construction?

 Jeddah Tower, Jeddah, Saudi Arabia – 3,281 feet

 Jeddah Tower (previously known as Kingdom Tower) is planned to be the world's first 1 km (3,281 ft) high building.
 Once finished it will be the centrepiece of a tourist attraction known as Jeddah Economic City.
 The design of the tower was created by American architect Adrian Smith, who also designed the Burj Khalifa, but the leader of the project is Saudi Arabian prince Al-Waleed bin Talal.

 Construction on the 165-floor giant halted in 2018, due to contractual issues and labour shortages, when it was only a third of the way finished.
 Nothing happened for five years, but in 2023 building work resumed.
 A completion date is not yet known, and there could be plenty more drama to come before it takes the crown of the tallest building in the world.